ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 **Pros:** Declares the permission check once and reuses it across queries.

 **Cons:** Requires a query builder.
-A WITH statement cannot be used across multiple queries (eg. in a transaction).
+A `WITH` statement cannot be used across multiple queries (eg. in a transaction).

-### 3. Temporary views in queries
+### 3. Temporary `VIEW`s in queries

-This approach is similar to WITH queries, but uses temporary views instead.
+This approach is similar to `WITH` queries, but instead uses temporary views.
 This translates to queries like this:

 ```sql
 CREATE TEMPORARY VIEW tenant_items AS (